itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

   and return the customer object that can then be used in step definition with the `@Transpose` annotation in front of the argument.
 * If the Gherkin step has datatable of **multiple column with header DataTableType**, then you can use the same concept as above but this time the argument to the step definition will be `List<Customer>`
+* You can play around with the practice code in this repo by running the `data_table.feature` in `cucumberPractice` package and by running your desired scenario.

 ---